huseyinsimsekk/AspNetCore-ReCAPTCHAv3/readme.md

 If get to you score is less than `0.5` from Google API, return error page.
 If score is greater that `0.5` and username-password pair is correct, you are login.

+> I had been upgraded to Asp.Net Core MVC 3.1.
+In this version, you just change `Sitekey` and `Secretkey` in `appsettings.json`.

  > Devto Post: [Post](https://dev.to/huseyinsimsek/usage-of-recaptcha-v3-in-asp-net-core-mvc-project-1gnh "Devto Post")